Harsayazheni/Exno.6-Prompt-Engg/README.md

 e.
 Generates reports or logs for further analysis.

+# Result
-# Result: The corresponding Prompt is executed successfully
+The corresponding Prompt is executed successfully
+## Aim
-This process helps in benchmarking AI tools and determining the best tool for a particular task or use case.
+To help in benchmarking AI tools and determining the best tool for a particular task or use case.

 ## Procedure / Algorithm:
 ### Step 1: Define the Use Case